 Midwestern University (MWU), located in Glendale, is on the cutting edge of a variety of healthcare research.
-For example, in 2016, the College of Pharmacy established the Nanomedicine Center of Excellence in Translational Cancer Research.
-Students from Pharmacy, Biomedical Science, Osteopathic Medicine, Dental Medicine, and Veterinary Medicine can be trained to participate in the Center's initiatives.
+The Nanomedicine Center of Excellence in Translational Cancer Research under the College of Pharmacy allows students from pharmacy, biomedical science, osteopathic medicine, dental medicine and veterinary medicine to participate in the center's initiatives.
 Its vision is to build a growing institutional research investment based on the experience of its multidisciplinary team of well-established investigators in nanoscience and nanomaterials, as well as expand the current collaborative research network with pre-clinical and clinical investigators with diverse experiences and skills.